 Space is vast, very cold, very scary but also beautiful, and it is full of objects that emit light/wavelengths of electromagnetic radiation in all the colors of the spectrum.
-One of these objects is Stars.
-Stars are massive, very hot and they come in a variety of different sizes and colors, why is this?
+These objects are mainly stars, stars are massive, very hot and they come in a variety of different sizes and colors.

 Why Are Stars Different Colors?

 One reason why stars are different colors is due to their temperature.
 Scientists believe that cooler stars emit the color Red, and the hottest stars in temperature emit either white or blue light.
 Star colors from coolest to hottest.
 Red, Orange, Yellow, Blue sometimes White.
 The hottest stars also tend to be the largest.

 Approximate Star Temperature by Color